jipson7/fact-join/README.md

 # fact-join

-Update from original project to deploy as a flask server.
+##General

-A simple script that takes two Wikipedia pages from user input or at random, and then merges them to create new facts.
+Script that takes two Wikipedia pages from user input or at random, and then merges them to create new facts.

 Atlantis + San Francisco